StevenBlack/vocab/readme.md

 ### oppugn
-Not to be confused with opine, which means to offer an opinion, oppugn means to fight against or counterattack.
-"You always squeeze the toothpaste from the middle!" he said.
-"You drink from the milk carton and eat crackers in bed!" she oppugned.
+To fight against or counterattack.

 ### oreternatural